 If you did everything correctly, you will have avoided all broker fees.
 However, you cannot get around the Belgian transaction tax ("beurstaks" or "taxe sur les opérations de bourse" or TOB), which you must pay when buying or selling a financial asset.

 Most foreign brokers do not automatically withhold the Belgian transaction tax.
 In that respect, DEGIRO and LYNX are the exception.
-For instance, another popular broker is Interactive Brokers.
+For instance, another popular broker is Trade Republic.
 But the caveat is that you'll be responsible for calculating, paying and declaring the transaction taxes that you're due.